oluwafunmilayo-droid/hr-attrition-analysis/README.md

 records were included in the analysis.

 ### 2. Standardized Column Formats
-All columns were reviewed and formatted consistently — including numeric fields, categorical variables and date formats.
+All columns were reviewed and formatted consistently, including numeric fields, categorical variables and date formats.

 ### 3. Handled Missing Values